QuTech-Delft/OpenQL/docs/platform_ccl.rst

 		"readout_readout_buffer": 0
 	}

-``qubit_number`` indicates the number of (real) qubit indices available in the platform.
+``qubit_number`` indicates the number of (real) qubits available in the platform.
 Instructions that addresss qubits do this by providing a qubit index in the range of 0 to qubit_number-1.
 Using an index outside this range will raise an error.
-Not all qubit indices need to refer to a real qubit.

 ``cycle_time`` is the clock cycle time.
 As all other timing specifications in the configuration file it is specified in nanoseconds.
 Only at multiples of this cycle time, instructions can start executing.
-The schedulers assign a cycle value to each instruction, which means that that instruction can start executing a number of nanoseconds after program execution start that equals that cycle value multiplied with the cycle time value.
+The schedulers assign a cycle value to each instruction, which means that that instruction can start executing a number of nanoseconds after program execution start that equals that cycle value multiplied by the clock cycle time value.

-The other entries of the ``hardware_settings`` section specify various buffer times to be inserted in various operations due to control electronics setup.
+The other entries of the ``hardware_settings`` section specify various buffer times to be inserted between various operations due to control electronics setup.
 For example, ``mw_mw_buffer`` can be used to specify time to be inserted between a microwave operation followed by another microwave operation.
 See :ref:'Scheduling' for details.